 I guess I should get to the point now, about what it was that caused me to develop PTSD.

-In April 2016, I was raped by someone I had a longstanding and wholly dysfunctional semi-relationship with.
-It wasn't the first time, but it was the first time that I stopped trying to make excuses for his behaviour and began to see it for what it was.
+In April 2016, I was attacked by someone I had a longstanding and wholly dysfunctional semi-relationship with.
+It wasn’t the first time, but it was the first time that I stopped trying to make excuses for his behaviour and began to see it for what it was.
 I made a report to the police.
 This was not the first either.
 However, it was the first one that I proceeded with.
 The first time, as I say, that I stopped trying to excuse what he had done.
-I don't want to go into any more specifics than that.
-It is in the hands of the police and I'm awaiting the charge decision from the CPS.
+I don’t want to go into any more specifics than that.
+It is in the hands of the police and I’m awaiting the charge decision from the CPS.
 It has been pending for months.

 Initially, during all of the interviews and examinations, I was detached from it all.
-I didn't cry.
-I wasn't angry.
-I didn't feel anything towards him.
-I just felt a strong sense that what happened wasn't right.
+I didn’t cry.
+I wasn’t angry.
+For the most part, I didn’t feel anything towards him.
+I just felt a strong sense that what happened wasn’t right.
 I am one of those persons, who suppresses her emotions as far as she can.
-I believe that is what caused me the chronic tonsillitis - it is a longstanding trend with me that I become physically unwell as a result of stress or upset before my mental health takes a hit.
+I believe that is what caused me the chronic tonsillitis – it is a longstanding trend with me that I become physically unwell as a result of stress or upset before my mental health takes a hit.
 I am now in the place where my physical health is being affected by my mental health.
-Over time, I've come full circle.
-My emotional reaction to the event was delayed - as is normal, in some cases of trauma - and my mental wellbeing deteriorated gradually over time.
-I didn't notice my mental health was getting bad, until I was already in a bad place.
+Over time, I’ve come full circle.
+My emotional reaction to the event was delayed – as is normal, in some cases of trauma – and my mental wellbeing deteriorated gradually over time.
+I didn’t notice my mental health was getting bad, until I was already in a bad place.
 After a delayed reaction and emotional denial, it is now that I am facing the real battle.
 As much as I hated tonsillitis, it was so much easier to handle than this fog that is consistently consuming my mind and makes it difficult for me to accomplish anything.
 I feel nothing for days at a time, and then in a single moment it can change and I completely break down.
 It is like I have lost control of myself.

-To get by right now, I am relying on a high daily dose of Sertraline along with Melatonin (to sleep) and Caffeine (to stay awake).
+To get by right now, I am relying on 150mg Sertraline along with Melatonin (to sleep) and Caffeine (to stay awake).
 I get out of bed each day because I have a job that by some miracle I am still doing very well at.
 It is the only thing, or so it feels like, that I have not lost.
-In the wake of my attack, friends and acquaintances have taken sides as they've heard about what has happened.
+In the wake of my attack, friends and acquaintances have taken sides as they’ve heard about what has happened.
 I am not surprised by this, but it hurts that so many presume to know my testimony without having heard it and dismiss or ignore me as consequence.
 People I previously considered friends have disappeared from my life without explanation.
-They either believe my attacker or just don't want to be associated with someone in my position.
+They either believe my attacker or just don’t want to be associated with someone in my position.
 Again, I am not surprised, but I do wish that those I have known for years would at least speak to me before forming an opinion on a matter they know little to nothing about.